FERRY + HOTEL

 Jersey in the Channel Islands is the perfect place to bring your caravan or motorhome due to the beautiful countryside with plenty of viewpoints and parks to enjoy the scenery.
 You will need to have a permit for your vehicle to stay on the island, but once that’s sorted, you are free to enjoy the island as you please.

-There are four campsites on the island that cater for motorhomes and caravans:
+There are three campsites on the island that cater for motorhomes and caravans:

 • Rozel Camping Park.